Khosraw/PWSH-Comp.-Club-Problems-2023-24/Battleship/README.md

 occupies have been marked, the ship is "sunken".

 Brian has almost won a game of Battleship, but there is still one ship remaining that he has not sunk.
-On his guessing grid, he has marked his hits as "X" and his misses as "O".
-Help Brian win by calculating the maximum number of guesses he needs to sink the ship if he plays optimally.
+On his guessing grid, he has marked all of his hits on this ship as "X" and his misses as "O".
+Help Brian win by calculating the maximum number of guesses he needs to sink this last marked ship if he plays optimally.
-For the purposes of this problem, ignore the hits that Brian already has on the other ships that have already been sunken.
+For the purposes of this problem, assume that all X's belong to the current ship and hits on already-sunken ships are ignored.

 ### Input Format
 The first line is an integer, $N$ ($1 \le N \le 1000$), denoting the size of the grid.